BUEC500C1/video-zhou-1/README.md

 ## Test
 For pytest, I tested results for whether required videos exist or not by comparing the names; All tests passed.

 For testing for whether keys file exist or not, whether keys file is empty or not, whether keys file has main and sub title or not; if answer for any of them is no, we need to call <b>get_oldJson</b> function.
 This function is in tweepyInfo.py file.

+<b>Caution: </b> In order to use my get_oldJson function successfully, you need to have json file for the desired twitter account first.
+I had already put in default 10 twitter user's tweets in jsonFolder; therefore, if keys file fail, we can get information from previous json file.
+Moreover, every time out program successfully with right keys file, json files for those twitter account will get updated, too.

 ## Processing tracking UI